 After cataract surgery, expect your vision to begin improving within a few days.
 Your vision may be blurry at first as your eye heals and adjusts.

-You'll typically see your eye doctor a day or two after your surgery, the following week and then again after a month to monitor healing.
+You'll usually see your eye doctor a day or two after your surgery, the following week, and then again after about a month to monitor healing.

 Contact your doctor immediately if you experience any of the following: